Play premiere, Brighton Festival, May 1-5, 2015

 A contemporary play about roots and identity, set on the east coast of Scotland.
 Mentored by National Theatre of Scotland.

 White Horses - a full-length play focusing on dementia/assisted death and family dynamics.
-Currently with Hampstead Theatre.
+Currently with Theatre 503.

 Turbo Girl - short play in development with Hungry Wolf youth theatre, Brighton.